bmdako/docker_demo/README.md

 sudo docker build -t bmdako/docker_demo .
 ```

 Argument `-t` means we apply _bmdako/docker_demo_ as the image repository name.
+This will be useful when making new images later.
-Optionally, we can also add a tag to this name.
+(Optionally, we can add a custom tag instead of the default _latest_.)

 The output will look something like this: